shamansir/rpd/README.md

 **[IN PROGRESS]**

-RPD is a super-minimal plugin-based JS-driven engine for node editors — like Pure Data, Quartz Composer or some Shader/Material Composing View in your favorite 3D Editor.
+RPD is a super-minimal plugin-based JS-driven engine for node editors — like Pure Data, Quartz Composer, Reaktor or some Shader/Material Composing View in your favorite 3D Editor.

 Moreover, it's built with the help of Reactive programming (thanks to [Kefir.js](http://pozadi.github.io/kefir/)), which allows a programmer to treat any data flow as a stream, so: